Colonoscopy

 Colonoscopy is the number one tool available to help detect early signs of cancer.
 It is also the only screening that can prevent cancer.
 Colonoscopy screenings allow your doctor to locate and remove polyps — small growths inside the colon — that can become cancerous if left untreated.

-Our specialists also conduct colonoscopies to rule out or confirm other gastrointestinal issues, such as Crohn’s disease, inflammatory bowel disease or colitis.
+Specialists at the Underwood Center also conduct colonoscopies to rule out or confirm other gastrointestinal issues, such as Crohn’s disease, inflammatory bowel disease or colitis.

 Nationally Recognized Proactive Colon Care